Dentistry

 5 Types of Braces for Kids

-Here are the most common types of braces for children:
+Here are the most common types of kids’ braces:

 1. Traditional Metal Braces

-Traditional braces generally use elastic bands called ligatures to secure each bracket to the archwire.
+They apply pressure to the teeth with a series of metal brackets attached to an archwire.
+Metal braces use elastic bands called ligatures to secure each bracket to the archwire.
 These ligatures may be separate o-rings or come linked together as power chains.

 Pros